fhumayun/qa-work-projects/strax-aif-box/documentation/homework/homework7.md

          1. radio button
    2. In sails, you use the blueprint,
       1. POST to /characters
+      2. return back to dashboard
 4. Optimize Character
-   1. take in character input
+   1. take in input
+      1. character
          1. character should be stored in db
          2. without gear
+      2. what attributes to optimize
+         1. health
+         2. attack
+         3. defense
+         4. mana
    2. result should be character geared
 5. Send final Character
    1. finalize character route